 - Pencil, ruler, scissors, and hole punch

-Directions for Making a Paper Patchwork Christmas Tree Collage
+How to Make a Paper Christmas Tree Collage

-I wanted to display my patchwork tree on my mantle so I designed it to fit onto some backing paper I had and into a 14" by 18" frame.
+I wanted to display my patchwork tree on my mantle, so I designed it to fit into a 14" by 18" frame.
 If you want your finished piece to be a particular size, you should consider those dimensions as you design your project.

 I mixed up my acrylic paint in a few colors that I wanted to use.
 Then I gathered a few little items that I knew I could use as stamps.
 I used the top cap of a Sharpie to make a circle and dot pattern on some of my pages (see above).